darktrace/ossensor-container/FAQ.md

 The vSensor sends each osSensor a packet filter which excludes IPs of other osSensor registered devices to avoid duplication.

-Additionally, in environments where the osSensor may encounter duplicate traffic, a blacklist and/or whitelist can be provided to exclude duplicate traffic.
+Additionally, in environments where the osSensor may encounter duplicate traffic, an exclude list and/or include list can be provided to exclude duplicate traffic.

 ### How do I know if osSensors can’t connect?